MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 ##Upgrade 9.0 to 9.0.1

-Currently, version 9.0.1 is only available through simplified setup, while SQL Server Setup installs 9.0 only.
+Currently, version 9.0.1 is only available through simplified setup.
+SQL Server Setup installs 9.0 only.
 If you want to use the new 9.0.1 features with an existing 9.0 instance, you can run simplified setup program and accept the prompts to upgrade to the newer version.

-Doing so voids the SQL Server Support policy, replacing it with the Modern Lifecycle Support policy describe above.
+Doing so voids the SQL Server Support policy, replacing it with the Modern Lifecycle Support policy described above.
 Moving forward, R-related updates to SQL Server are not applied to your installation.
 Instead, updates are applied through the Microsoft *check for updates* program.

 +  On a computer that has standalone R Server or SQL Server R Services (in database), as installed by SQL Server Setup, [download and run the new setup program](#download) to upgrade to 9.0.1.